lasso-js/lasso/README.md

 _NOTE: all of the above are equivalent_

 You can also create a dependency that references dependencies in a separate `optimizer.json` file.
+Dependencies that have the `optimizer.json` extension are automatically resolved using the require resolver if they are not relative paths.
 For example:
 ```js
 [
     // Relative path: